David Letterman Apology 1 & 2

 Letterman Apology #2

 During one of his Late Night monologues, David Letterman delivered a tasteless pregnancy joke about Sarah Palin's 14 year old daughter, Willow.
 It turned out he actually meant to refer to Palin's 18 year-old daughter Bristol.
 His explanation and apology follow:

 And then I was watching the Jim Lehrer 'Newshour' this commentator, the columnist Mark Shields, was talking about how I had made this indefensible joke about the 14-year-old girl, and I thought, 'Oh, boy, now I'm beginning to understand what the problem is here.
 It's the perception rather than the intent.'
 It doesn't make any difference what my intent was, it's the perception.
 And, as they say about jokes, if you have to explain the joke, it's not a very good joke....Well, my responsibility - I take full blame for that.
 I told a bad joke.
 I told a joke that was beyond flawed, and my intent is completely meaningless compared to the perception.
 And since it was a joke I told, I feel that I need to do the right thing here and apologize for having told that joke.
 It's not your fault that it was misunderstood, it's my fault.
-That it was misunderstood."
+That it was misunderstood.

 Here's a short video of the Letterman apology in question: